 Many people have argued that Big Fish is one of Tim Burton’s best movies.
 There is a lot of free-wheeling fun but it also has the same emotional appeal as Edward Scissorhands.
-The crux of the movie is the relationship between a father and his son.
+The central conflict of the film is the relationship between a father and his son.

-We first meet the main character, Edward Bloom (Albert Finney), as an old man enchanting everyone except his son, Will (Billy Crudup), with his outlandish stories.
-Then we go back in time and see Ed as a young man (Ewan McGregor) catching the uncatchable fish of the title.
-Then, as the storytelling begins in earnest, we see his memorable birth (literally popping out of his mother’s womb) and childhood.
-An early encounter with an old witch (Helena Bonham Carter) who can show people how they die in her glass eye is classic Burton – creepy and fun.
-The film cuts back and forth between Ed’s fanciful exaggerations and the naturalistic, real world scenes featuring the older, dying Bloom and his estranged son, but the contrast is never jarring.
-The characters the young Ed meets, from giants to bank robbing poets to circus folk to werewolves, are all fascinating creations.
+We first meet the main character, Edward Bloom (Albert Finney), when he is an elderly man who enchants everyone except his son, Will (Billy Crudup), with his bizarre stories.
+Then we flash back to Ed as a young man (Ewan McGregor) catching the title’s uncatchable fish.
+Then, as the story progresses, we see his unforgettable birth (literally popping out of his mother’s womb) and childhood.
+An early encounter with an old witch (Helena Bonham Carter) who can see how people die through her glass eye is classic Burton – creepy and fun.
+The film alternates between Ed’s fantastical exaggerations and naturalistic, real-world scenes featuring the older, dying Bloom and his estranged son, but the contrast is striking.
+The characters Ed meets, ranging from giants to bank robber poets to circus performers to werewolves, are all fascinating creations.

 “There’s a time when a man needs to fight, and a time when he needs to accept that his destiny is lost, the ship has sailed and only a fool would continue.
 Truth is I’ve always been a fool.” – Edward Bloom